 Nothing quite says sunshine like driving with the windows down past a field of flowers.
-Luckily for Texans, Texas has some of the most beautiful wildflowers you could find, and this incredible sunflower field in Northern Texas is no exception.
+Luckily for Texans, Texas has some of the most beautiful wildflowers you could find, and this incredible Northern Texas sunflower field is no exception.
 Move over bluebonnets; sunflowers are the new main attraction of the season.
+And the best part is its an excellent activity in these current COVID-19 times because it's easy to social distance as you're strolling through the beautiful Texas family farm of flowers.

-Located just south of Dallas outside of a little town called Ellis, the sunflower field is the perfect springtime destination for Texas locals.
-It's unclear how many acres of sunflowers the area actually takes up, but it's clearly very vast and a bucket list item to add to your travel schedule.
+Located just south of Dallas outside Ellis County, the sunflower field is the perfect warm-weather destination for Texas locals.
+It's unclear how many acres of sunflowers the area actually takes up, but it's clearly very vast and a bucket list item to add to your travel wish list.
 In 2013, The Columbus Dispatch reported that sunflower farms were beginning to take off in North Texas along I-35W.
 Sunflowers thrive in dry climates and are fairly hardy, able to survive where few other flowers can.
 The paper noted that between 2008 and 2013, "the number of acres planted in Texas' Ellis, Hill, and Navarro counties [had] grown from about 2,000 to 24,000."

 It's unexpected that this little piece of heaven is so close to a big city like Dallas.
 You'd think you'd have to drive all the way out to the Texas Hill Country to find something as stunning as this field of sunflowers.
 This field would be an excellent place for family photos, engagement pictures, etc., but make sure you don't clash with the bright yellow of the flowers.
 They really should be the star attraction after all.

 Can't make it to see these beauties?
 Plant your own!
-I've never had bad luck with Valley Green seeds, and this bulk package is perfect for gifting as needed throughout the year.
+I've never had bad luck with Valley Green seeds, and this bulk pack is perfect for the best sunflower gift to friends and family.

 If you're able to make it up to visit, this field is pretty easy to find.
 It's between Avalon and Blooming Grove along Highway 55.
 Considering how big and bright the flowers are, it really shouldn't be hard to see.
 It's definitely one of the best-kept spring secrets in North Texas, and I can't wait to visit myself!